-GTI is developing technologies to improve overall safety by reducing risk to people and property and enhancing reliability and resiliency of natural gas systems.
+GTI Energy is developing technologies to improve overall safety by reducing risk to people and property and enhancing reliability and resiliency of natural gas systems.

 Residential methane detectors (RMDs)

-GTI is providing technical input to help establish nationally recognized standards for residential methane detectors (RMDs) after completing a major field testing program to evaluate performance of off-the-shelf detectors in a variety of residential settings.
+GTI energy is providing technical input to help establish nationally recognized standards for residential methane detectors (RMDs) after completing a major field testing program to evaluate performance of off-the-shelf detectors in a variety of residential settings.
 The testing and benchmarking provided a better understanding of accuracy of detection levels, airborne chemical interference, and hurdles to home deployment.
 Results have led to their incorporation into existing safety programs to add another layer of protection for the detection of leaks.

 Integrated Intelligent Safety System (IISS)